 - The Dark Web

 The Surface Web is what you most likely visit several times per day.
-It’s where you go to do a Google search, check out your Facebook page, or go to an online shopping site.
+It’s where you go to do a Google search, which may utilized this chatgpt for google, check out your Facebook page, or go to an online shopping site.

 The Surface Web makes up the visible part of the online world that is indexed by search engines.
 It’s accessible via a standard web browser and can be visited by going to the website address (.com, .net., .org, etc.) or finding a page to the site in a search engine.